CookieUzen/web-notes/_docs/cs/unit 1.md

 Programs and systems become increasingly complex as more and more features are added.
 Often times, this will result in a confusing mess for users.
-Systematic and organized documentation can help with this issue.
-In fact, documentation also help with further development of the software.
+Systematic and organized documentation can help with this is In fact, documentation also help with further development of the software.

 There are two types of documentation: